Leg spin: Other deliveries bowled by leg spin bowlers

 Highly skilled leg spin bowlers are also able to bowl deliveries that behave unexpectedly, including the googly, which turns the opposite way to a normal leg break and the top spinner, which does not turn but dips sharply and bounces higher than other deliveries.
-A few leg spinners such as Abdul Qadir, Anil Kumble, Shane Warne and Mushtaq Ahmed have also mastered the flipper, a delivery that like a top spinner goes straight on landing, but floats through the air before skidding and keeping low, often dismissing batters leg before wicket or bowled.
-Another variation in the arsenal of some leg spinners is the slider, but travels more straight on.
+A few leg spinners such as Abdul Qadir, Anil Kumble, Shane Warne and Mushtaq Ahmed have also mastered the flipper, a delivery that, like a top spinner, goes straight on landing; but having floated through the air it skids and keeps low, often dismissing batters leg before wicket or bowled.
+Another variation in the arsenal of some leg spinners is the slider, which travels more straight on.